pydantic/pydantic/docs/blog/pydantic-v2-final.md

 ## Getting started with Pydantic V2

-To get started with Pydantic V2, install it from PyPI.:
+To get started with Pydantic V2, install it from PyPI:

 ```bash
 pip install -U pydantic